Artful Homemaking

 I can still remember the excitement my brother and I had every year over our Easter baskets.

-We would wake up on Easter Sunday to find a basket filled with plastic Easter eggs, special treats, and other fun and colorful goodies.
+We would wake up on Easter Sunday to find a basket filled with chocolate, small toys, and one year we each got our own personal basket of fresh strawberries!
 My mom was always so creative at coming up with wonderful Easter ideas for our baskets!

 After having my own kids, I looked forward to passing on the Easter morning tradition with them.